Local tutoring

 • How does Tutorperch decide what counts as local? +

 Tutors set their own catchments.
-Some specify a single town; some specify a primary town plus a few neighbouring areas they're willing to travel to; some specify a radius.
-The directory matches student-entered town / postcode against tutor-declared catchments.
-After unlock (£20), students and tutors confirm logistics directly — sometimes a tutor will travel further than their listed catchment for a longer-term engagement, sometimes a student will travel to the tutor.
+Some specify a single town, others a primary town plus a few neighbouring areas, others a radius.
+The directory matches student-entered town or postcode against tutor-declared catchments.
+After unlock (£9.99), students and tutors confirm logistics directly: sometimes a tutor will travel further than their listed catchment for a longer-term engagement, sometimes a student will travel to the tutor.

 Related